September is National Preparedness Month

 In commemoration of this annual observance, listen to OVC Director Kristina Rose speak with Roberta Roper in the latest edition of the Justice Today podcast edition about the murder of her beloved daughter, Stephanie, and the challenges she and her family faced while trying to navigate the justice system.
 Hear Roberta’s inspiring story and how the crime victims’ field has changed in the past four decades; and learn about the ongoing work that needs to be done to help all victims of crime find their justice.

 Visit our Events Calendar to search for memorial events throughout the country.
 Many of these events are free and open to the public.

-Access our Homicide Victims/Co-Survivors page for information about serving homicide victims/co-survivors and to access resources from organizations, including the National Organization of Parents Of Murdered Children.
+Access our Homicide Victims/Co-Survivors page for information about serving homicide victims/co-survivors and to access resources from organizations that may help provide emotional support to survivors and promote healthy grief resolution.

 One such organization is the National Organization of Parents Of Murdered Children, which—